 Two hours lecture and four hours studio and one hour open studio per week.
 Developing technique in the use of the potter's wheel is emphasized.
-An introduction to design, decoration, and glazing of wheelthrown utilitarian forms.
+An introduction to design, decoration, and glazing of wheel-thrown utilitarian forms.
 Kiln loading and basic technology of clay, glazes, and firing are included.
-(CSU) (UC) (Degree credit)
+(CSU) (UC) (Degree credit) CSU GE

-ART 150CF Ceramics, Advanced (3-3)
+ART 150CF Ceramics, Advanced (3)

-Prerequisite: ART 150AF Ceramics: Beginning Handbuilding and/or ART 150BF Ceramics: Beginning Throwing.
+Prerequisite: ART 150AF or ART 150BF

-Two hours lecture and four hours lab and one hour open studio per week.
-Advanced study of handbuilding and/or throwing techniques, design of forms, and surface decoration.
-Kiln operation is emphasized.
+Two hours lecture and five (four hours plus one arranged) per week.
+This course is advanced study of handbuilding and/or throwing techniques, design of forms, and surface decoration.
+Kiln operation is also emphasized.
 Development of further skills, knowledge, and conceptual ability is accomplished through individually determined projects.
-Course may be taken twice for credit.
-(CSU) (UC) (Degree credit)
+Approximately 100 hours class time.
+May be repeated once for credit.
+(CSU) (UC) (Degree Credit)

-ART 151 F Technical Ceramics (2-2)
+ART 151 F Technical Ceramics (2)

 One hour lecture and three hours studio and one hour open studio per week.
 An investigation of clay, glazes, and oxides commonly used in the craft of ceramics.
-Material covered will include sources of base, neutral and acid oxides, and an investigation of colorants for clays and glazes of various types.
+Materials covered will include sources of base, neutral and acid oxides, and an investigation of colorants for clays and glazes of various types.
 Basic glaze calculation will be stressed.
-First semester: emphasizes clay materials and formulation.
-Second semester: emphasizes glaze material and formulation.
-Course may be taken twice for credit.
-(Not currently being offered - if interested, contact Division Office.)
-(CSU) (UC) (Degree credit)
+FIRST SEMES-TER: emphasizes clay materials and formulation.
+SECOND SEMES-TER: emphasizes glaze material and formulation.
+Course may be taken three times for credit.
+(CSU) (C) (Degree Credit)

-ART 152 F Ceramics Laboratory (1-1-1-1)
+ART 152 F Ceramics Laboratory (1)

-Corequisite: ART 150AF, 150BF, 150CF Ceramics; ART 151AF, ART 261F, or completion of Art 150AF, ART 150BF, ART 150CF.
-Credit/no credit only.
+Corequisite: ART 150AF, ART 150BF, ART 150CF, ART 151AF, ART 261F, or completion of ART 150AF, ART 150BF, ART 150CF Credit/no credit only.